 Data source: Igor Shiklomanov's chapter "World fresh water resources" in Peter H. Gleick (editor), 1993, Water in Crisis: A Guide to the World's Fresh Water Resources (Oxford University Press, New York).

-If you just want an image of all water on, in, and above the Earth, here it is.
+Here is an image representing all of the water on, in, and above the Earth.

 |Water source||Water volume, in cubic miles||Water volume, in cubic kilometers||Percent of|

 |Ice caps, Glaciers, & Permanent Snow||5,773,000||24,060,000||68.6||1.74|

 |Source: Igor Shiklomanov's chapter "World fresh water resources" in Peter H. Gleick (editor), 1993, Water in Crisis: A Guide to the World's Fresh Water Resources (Oxford University Press, New York).|